BoweiXx/TS-Study-Note/nutshell/overview.md

 # TS in a Nutshell

 ## Why learning TS?
-For me, working on a project which has a lot of variables passing around is confusing.
-Sometimes I just forgot what is in the object or the array, and I need to spend time revisit my code.
-When working others, this problem gets worse.
+For me, working on a project which has a lot of variables passing around is confusing and potentially will cause bugs that are hard to fix.
+Sometimes I just forgot what is in the object or the array, and I need to spend time revisit my code, and to refactor the entire module.
+When working with others, this problem gets worse.
 You might find this kind of notation is not very intuitive:
 ```JavaScript
 //find desired elements in an object and return them in an array
 function extractSomeElement(elements){